eo-tools/eozilla/CONTRIBUTING.md

 # How to contribute

-The S2GOS client welcomes contributions of any form as long as you respect our [code of conduct](CODE_OF_CONDUCT.md) and stay in line with the following instructions and guidelines.
+The Eozilla project welcomes contributions of any form as long as you respect our [code of conduct](CODE_OF_CONDUCT.md) and stay in line with the following instructions and guidelines.